TangiLN/MOD550-2025/README.md

 The 3 last task are handled by the DataAcquisition class wich is in the folder "Task_3_4_5" The notebook to run is "Task_3_4_5"

+# Second Task of the project

+- All the functions are stored in the class DataModel in the folder Part_2_Task
+- The Use of the function DataModel is in the file Exemple_DataModel in the same file